palaniraja/piframe/README.md

 ## Kodi/XBMC screensaver addon

-A simple screensaver to display pictures of a folder along with EXIF date and Pi CPU temp
+A simple screensaver to display pictures of a folder along with EXIF date and Pi CPU temp.

+> **NOTE**: This is a part of larger project check branch `complete-package` for complete info

 [Download Latest Release - v1.3](https://github.com/palaniraja/piframe/releases)